Skip to Content

 • One book may lead to all your books

-The psychology behind this is that tiny actions are easier to do.
+The psychology behind this is that ordered, tiny actions are easier to do.
 We don’t feel overwhelmed or that we don’t have time or energy.

 Tiny decluttering projects that give quick wins are great for our motivation and enthusiasm.
 Whereas deciding to declutter our entire home over the course of one weekend might seem unrealistic and hard work!